Dhaka

 Reports from three engagement workshops held in September 2022 can be accessed for air and noise pollution, ambient lighting, accessibility and transport.

-Policy briefs from the Dhaka research are available to read here.
+Policy Briefs : Pathways to Equitable Healthy Cities, a report from the Dhaka work is available to read here.

 We combined census and survey data to understand the patterns of poverty at high-resolution in Dhaka by overlaying our high-resolution poverty map with key measures such as density, built-up areas, and housing conditions to understand inequalities in the living environment.
 This work will provide the basis for targeted policy interventions to alleviate poverty and improve the health and living conditions of the poor.